How We Pass an Acrylic Supplier Audit in China — 12 Steps

 The Two Audit Layers China Acrylic Suppliers Actually Face

-Across the 11 third-party audits I’ve personally led for buyer-side and seller-side reviews since 2018, the most common failure mode isn’t paperwork — it’s an audit-day surprise where the supplier expected one auditor and got two, scoped differently, on the same week.
+Across the 11 third-party audits I’ve personally led for buyer-side and seller-side reviews since 2018, the most common failure mode in an acrylic supplier audit isn’t paperwork — it’s an audit-day surprise where the supplier expected one auditor and got two, scoped differently, on the same week.
 A china acrylic factory audit is rarely a single event; it’s a calendar.

 China-based acrylic factories operate inside a two-layer audit topology that most US and EU domestic suppliers never encounter.
 The first layer is buyer-direct: a procurement team, sourcing agent, or in-house QA lead from your customer arrives with a checklist scoped to “can this factory deliver this order at this quality.”
 The second layer is third-party body: SGS, Bureau Veritas, Intertek, or TÜV with a checklist scoped to “does this factory meet a transferable certificate or program standard” — ISO 9001 surveillance, SMETA 4-Pillar social, BSCI labor, RoHS or REACH.
 Both layers can land in the same quarter; both have to pass independently.